technicaldada/BEST-HACKING-TOOLS/README.md

-# Awesome Hacking Tools
+# Best Hacking Tools

-A curated list of awesome Hacking Tools.
+A curated list of best Hacking Tools.
 If you want to contribute to this list send me a pull request.
 ___________________________________________________________________________________________________________
 * __0trace__	1.5	A hop enumeration tool	http://jon.oberheide.org/0trace/
 * __3proxy__	0.7.1.1	Tiny free proxy server.	http://3proxy.ru/